bloom-lang/bud/doc/bfs.md

       include BasicKVS
       include TimestepNonce

-If we wanted to replicate the metadata master, we could consider mixing in a replicated KVS implementation instead of __BasicKVS__ -- but more on that later.
+If we wanted to replicate the master node's metadata we could consider mixing in a replicated KVS implementation instead of __BasicKVS__ -- but more on that later.

 ### Directory Listing

-The directory listing operation is very simple:
+The directory listing operation is implemented by a simple block of Bloom statements:

       bloom :elles do
         kvget <= fsls.map{ |l| [l.reqid, l.path] }